Thursday, March 22, 2012

 Prince Friedrich is a member of a mediatized princely house, and, according to the Marquise de Fontenoy, "cannot wed on a footing of equality, save with royalty, or with members of other mediatized houses."

-Several weeks ago, he married Franziska Maison von Lobenstein, a member of the "petty nobility" of Austria.
+Several weeks ago, he married Franziska Maison von Lobenstein, a member of Austria's"petty nobility."
 The couple was married on November 19, 1907, at Bamberg in a ceremony performed by that city's archbishop.
 Pope Pius X also sent the newlyweds a special blessing.

 But because the bride is not equal to her husband, the marriage is morganatic, and she cannot share his title or his rank.
 But now she is the Countess Bug in her own right, bestowed on her by the King of Saxony.